SeverinAlexB/dark-prague26-workshop/README.md

 git clone https://github.com/pubky/pubky-docker.git && cd pubky-docker && cp .env-sample .env docker compose up homeserver -d
 ```

-Do this as early as possible.
-This is the largest shared download.

 ### 2. Download App Templates